By Eva Briggs

 Phototherapy uses natural or artificial ultraviolet light.
 Brief daily exposures to sunlight can be helpful, but patients should check with their doctors for the safest way to reap the benefits of sunlight while minimizing risks of skin damage.
 Various types of controlled doses of UVB (ultraviolet B) artificial light forms another treatment.
 Goeckerman therapy combines UVB and coal tar.
 Psoralen plus ultraviolet A (PUVA) combines a light sensitizing medication called psoralen with ultraviolet A light.
 Psoralen makes the skin more sensitive to UVA, and UVA penetrates the skin more deeply than UVB.
 This aggressive treatment is reserved for severe psoriasis due to side effects.
 Excimer laser uses a controlled beam of UVB light directed at psoriasis plaques.

 For severe or resistant psoriasis, there are oral and injected forms of medicine.
 Retinoids, related to vitamin A, can be used for severe psoriasis.
 Side effects include lip inflammation and hair loss.
 These medicines increase the risk of birth defects.
 Methotrexate suppresses inflammation and decreases the production of skin cells.
 It can also help psoriatic arthritis.
 Cyclosporine suppresses the immune system but can only be used for short term.
 Biologics are drugs that are targeted to alter the immune system.

-With so many potential treatments for psoriasis, patients should become established with a dermatologist to determine the best treatment in their case.
+With so many potential treatments for psoriasis, patients should become established with a dermatology expert to determine the best treatment in their case.

 As for my brother, he went on to a successful career as a jazz performer, music teacher, and music store owner until he died too young — from leukemia.